Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Waterproof clothing is generally a staple of any packing list for Iceland, but waterproof/windproof pants are super useful for visiting waterfalls like Seljalandsfoss or Kvernufoss, where you can get thoroughly wet.
 They are also perfect for outdoor activities, like glacier hikes or ice climbing.

-We got our 33,000ft rain pants last minute before our first trip to Iceland and they ended up being perfect for the job!
-Kept us dry, pack small and didn’t cost a fortune.
+They kept us dry, packed small and didn’t cost a fortune.
 And they fit over the pants you’re wearing at the moment, as an extra layer that you can easily put on and remove when no longer needed.

 Article author standing with her arms stretched out to her sudes in a cavern inside Seljalandsfoss waterfall in Iceland.
 Waterfall visible behind her.